miladbehrooz/Image_Caption_Generator/README.md

 # Image Caption Generator App
 ![demo](demo.gif)

-In this project, the image caption generator using CNN-LSTM encoder-decoder model was implemented.
-The image features were extracted from the CNN model and then those were fed into the LSTM model which is responsible for generating the image captions.
-Project workflow consists of following steps:
+In this project, the image caption generator using **CNN-LSTM encoder-decoder model** was implemented.
+The image features were extracted from the **CNN model** and then fed into the **LSTM model** responsible for generating the image captions. **Project workflow** consists of the following steps:

-- Created features for each image using VGG16 pre-trained CNN.
+- Created features for each image using **VGG16** pre-trained CNN.
--  Prepared text data which involves text cleaning and text tokenization.
+- Prepared text data which involves **text cleaning** and **text tokenization**.
-- Transformed image features and text data into input-output pairs of data for training CNN-LSTM model.
+- Transformed image features and text data into input-output data pairs for training the CNN-LSTM model.
-- Built, trained and evaluated an encoder-decoder neural network.
+- Built, trained, and evaluated an **encoder-decoder neural network**.
-- Built an image caption generator web application with Streamlit based on the CNN-LSTM model.
+- Built an image caption generator **web application** with **Streamlit** based on the CNN-LSTM model.

 ## Usage
 - Clone the git repository: ```git clone https://github.com/miladbehrooz/Image_Caption_Generator.git```